analyticalmonk/analyticalmonk.github.io/startup/_posts/2020-07-12-cofounder-frameworks-philosophy.md

 If you plan to startup and don't have a college dormmate co-founder, you most likely have asked the above.
 Paraphrasing a founder friend, "if you want to stay healthy and not wear yourself out, do not go solo."
 That does make sense but there's more to it.

-Ankur Warikoo offers the below framework to think about this question.
+Below framework helps you think about this question.

 ![Co-founder control-skill matrix](/assets/img/cofounder_control_skill_matrix.jpeg)